section-engineering-education/engineering-education/articles/implementing-aws-s3-functionalities-on-a-nodejs-graphql-api/index.md

 - After having selected an object, hit the play button and examine the results.

-- To confirm your object, after the response is sent back, copy the url sent back from the response and paste it in your browser.
+- To confirm your object, after the response is sent back, copy the URL sent back from the response and paste it in your browser.
 You should see your image.

-### Uploading multiple objects to s3 bucket
+### Uploading multiple objects to an s3 bucket

 In the same way, we upload a singular object to the s3 bucket, we can also upload multiple objects to the s3 bucket.